alexandrub88/public-odds-predictor/README.md

 Our roadmap for this project includes:

 - Developing and refining a machine learning model using the collected data.
-- Evaluating the model's ...
+- Evaluating the model's accuracy.

 ## Repository Contents